Adaptive Group Testing Algorithms to Estimate the Number of Defectives: Lower Bounds

-The following is the second lower bound for randomized Monte Carlo adaptive algorithms \begin{theorem} Let $A$ be a randomized Monte Carlo adaptive algorithm that estimates the number of defective items $|I|=d$ up to a multiplicative factor of $1/4$ with probability at least $1-\delta>1/2$.
+The following is the second lower bound for randomized Monte Carlo adaptive algorithms \begin{theorem} Let $A$ be a randomized Monte Carlo adaptive algorithm that estimates the number of defective items with any\footnote{The constant $7/9$ can be substituted with any constant that is less than $1$.} $\epsilon<7/9$ and probability at least $1-\delta>1/2$.
 The query complexity of $A$ is at least